pmaglana/op-dead-deploy/README.md

 <!---
 3 to 5 bullets.
 At least one technical, one "what I'd do differently."
 --->
 A policy being assigned does not necessarily mean it is enforcing compliance.
-Always verify theses policy assignment and parameters.
+Always verify these policy assignments and parameters.